17 Best Customer Support Platform Portals in 2025

 Pricing

 Pricing starts as low as $9/month per user (billed monthly), and lets you define workflows, leverage a ticket timeline for case organization, and more.
-The $20/month per user (billed monthly) version lets you create a knowledge base, provides live chat, and many other customer-service features.
+The $20/month per user (billed monthly) version lets you create a knowledge base, provides live chat, and offer many other customer-service features.

 The Bottom Line